 A great deal of potential change in higher education has been identified.
 These changes are also all happening simultaneously.
 It would be wonderful if life provided just as much change as we humans could handle and wait patiently to deliver the next round.
 That isn’t how change—or life for that matter— works.

 So how can change be made easier or more palatable?
-Whether you are an individual or a leader managing a team through change, having greater knowledge of what change management really is helps a great deal.
+Whether you are an individual or a leader managing a team through change, having greater knowledge of change management information helps a great deal.

 Thing One: Getting Smarter About What Change Management Is

 Change management is defined as the process, tools and techniques to manage the people side of change to achieve the required outcome.
-Change management incorporates the organizational tools that can be utilized to help individuals make successful personal transitions resulting in the adoption and realization of change.7
+Change management techniques incorporate the organizational tools that can be utilized to help individuals make successful personal transitions resulting in the adoption and realization of change.7

 That definition didn’t say a word about a project management spreadsheet, which is what most people think of when grappling with organizational change.
 Absolutely there will be spreadsheets in any change initiative, but the human side of change is what the art of change management is about.